jonesmattw/National_Warming_Contributions/README.md

 Download Input.zip from https://zenodo.org/record/7076347

+Save Input.zip to /PATH/TO/YOUR/ROOT/Input.zip

-Unzip the Input files should be located at PATH/TO/YOUR/ROOT/Input
+Unzip the input files in place.
+After unzipping, the files should be located at /PATH/TO/YOUR/ROOT/Input

 The unzipped directory tree will already be organised as required for code to run.